 I’d like to say I thought of this one myself, but I didn’t.
-The kind souls at B.You Toys were super generous and sent us a big box of Stackadoos bristle blocks.
+The kind souls at B.You Toys were super generous and sent us a big box of Stackadoos bristle blocks (affiliate link).
 To say that I can not thank them enough is an understatement.
 Really, my preschoolers are bored with the toys they already have and receiving something new and wondrous to play with means that I can sit and breastfeed in peace!
 I love these blocks (and the kids do too!)
 Once life calms down a bit more I’m sure we’ll incorporate them into learning activities.

 Moby Wrap (or any hands-free carrier).

-I prefer the moby baby styled carrier as it feels so snug, almost like I am giving my baby a big hug!
+I prefer the moby baby styled carrier (affiliate link) as it feels so snug, almost like I am giving my baby a big hug!
 And they are super easy to make!
 I have about a dozen of them (post coming with instructions on how to make one yourself sometime next week).
 If you have a preschooler you are trying to chase and take care of, having a hands-free carrier is a must so you can still get “baby-cuddles”.
 I use mine while cooking dinner, playing with blocks on the floor, and/or watching the kids and mediating play outside.

 Feed your Freezer!

 We can only eat macaroni and cheese and frozen pizzas so many times in a row.
 I am so thankful that I spent a few weekends before Baby K arrived making meals so all I have to do is pull it out of the freezer in the morning and stick it into the microwave in the evening.
 We do have several friends who have brought us meals, and I am grateful for them, but I am also thankful that I planned ahead of time with kid-friendly foods.
 The last thing I want to do is fight with my preschooler about eating his dinner while trying juggle my fork and infant.

 Snack Bags: Feed the kids and entertain them in the process.